tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/pure-functions.md

 internal name (as is the case in nominal typed languages like Java or C#), but by its properties.
 This means that the same piece of data can match many types.

+> Note that as of writing this, there is an open discussion [whether to introduce nominal typing to TypeScript](https://github.com/Microsoft/TypeScript/issues/202).

 Let's have a look at an example: We can explicitly tell TypeScript which shape we're expecting this object, `damian`, to have.
 If the structure wouldn't match the type, TypeScript would yell at us.